 RDA in need of evolution

 Since its beginning in 2013, RDA has been working as a community-driven global forum that facilitates disciplinary and multidisciplinary research data interoperability and data re-use.
 When it comes to cross-disciplinary activities, RDA has been one of the key drivers for the development of "building blocks" of common data infrastructures and "data bridges" for reducing data complexity and enabling data sharing.
 RDA is already in a unique position to synchronise between the geographical, disciplinary and sector stakeholders to support the transition towards FAIR data through the RDA outputs and recommendations.
-The first RDA recommendations were acknowledged by the European Commission as Information and Communications Technologies (ICT) Technical Specifications in July 2017.
+The first RDA recommendations were acknowledged by the European Multi Stakeholder Platform (MSP) on Information and Communications Technologies (ICT) Standarsidation as ICT Technical Specifications in July 2017, while a second batch was approved in 2017 and is expected to be officially published in 2018.
 The RDA approach is focused on overcoming concrete barriers and building technical and sociological bridges using a growing global forum.

 RDA has a grass-roots, inclusive approach covering all data lifecycle stages, engaging data producers, users and stewards, addressing data exchange, processing, and storage.
 It succeeded in creating the neutral social platform where international research data experts meet to exchange views and to agree on topics including social hurdles on data sharing, education and training challenges, data management plans and certification of data repositories, disciplinary and interdisciplinary interoperability, as well as technological aspects.
-This platform covers 130 countries with over 6300 individual members, of which 50% are European.
+This platform covers as of February 2018 135 countries with over 6600 individual members, of which 50% are European.

 On the other hand, after more than four years of operations, RDA is facing considerable challenges.
-The number of Working Groups (WG) and Interest Groups (IG), which organise the RDA grass-root activities, has grown considerably and the support provided by RDA is starting to reach its limits in several areas, especially in the Secretariat and Technical Advisory Board (TAB).
+The number of Working Groups (WG) and Interest Groups (IG), which organise the RDA grass-root activities, has grown considerably (it is expected to celebrate 100 groups at the RDA 11 Plenary in March 2018) and the support provided by RDA is starting to reach its limits in several areas, especially in the Secretariat and Technical Advisory Board (TAB).
 Thus, more funded and professional staff is required.
 Then, following the start-up phase, RDA needs to refine its mission and stay relevant for the whole society around it, of which key components are the data community and its funders.
 The RDA outputs span multiple layers of disciplines, geographies and sectors, and it may take a long time to create a coherent usable “grid” of specifications.
 Still, individual adoption cases show great interest in many of the areas and there are good examples of WG results linking with the relevant organisations and gradually rooting and weaving through to sustainable paths, for instance in the agriculture domain.
 But again, more professional effort from the RDA is needed for this to happen, to sustain and market the outputs.

 RDA needs to work towards the next step, otherwise there is a clear risk of fading away.
-A single way ahead is not straightforward, otherwise RDA would have followed it already.
-This document tries to analyse potential paths.
+A single way ahead is not straightforward and this document tries to analyse potential paths.

 Global landscape